 The general rule of thumb is the more important the race, the more time the taper will last.
 Using 10k track runners as an example, during the beginning of the season they may be racing at least once a week.
 Other than the day before the race where they run a relaxed run they may not do any tapering.
 They will continue to do full workouts for the rest of the week.
 During mid-season, they may reduce the mileage or take Additional days off for an important event.
 Near the end of the season when the most prestigious races occur, they will start eliminating all hard workouts and reducing mileage in the two weeks prior to the big events.

 The concept is the same for marathoners.
-As the race approaches, it is necessary to back off in the intensity and reduce over all mileage.
-Assuming this marathon is the peak of the season it is best to start tapering two week prior to the race.
+As the race approaches, it is necessary to back off in the intensity and reduce overall mileage.
+Assuming this marathon is the peak of the season it is best to start tapering two weeks prior to the race.
 If there are any light injuries that are not fully healed, or your legs are just feeling dead, then add another week to the taper.

-For the advance runners there is another component to the tapering phase and that is called sharpening.
-Without sharpening, some runners will feel completely out of rhythm on the day of the race after a strong 2 weeks of tapering.
+For the advance runners, there is another component to the tapering phase and that is called sharpening.
+Without sharpening, some runners will feel out of rhythm on the day of the race after a strong 2 weeks of tapering.